derrod/legendary/README.md

 $ legendary auth
 ````
 Authentication is a little finicky since we have to go through the Epic website.
 The login page should open in your browser and after logging in you should be presented with a JSON response that contains a code, just copy and paste the code into your terminal to log in.
+On Windows you can use the `--import` flag to import the authentication from the Epic Games Launcher.
+Note that this will log you out of the Epic Launcher.

 Listing your games
 ````